British Values At Greythorn

 Our RE curriculum teaches children about different faiths; as they move through the school they will learn about Christianity, Islam, Hinduism and Buddhism.
 They will hear the stories that teach the values and belief of these religions and learn how people of faith celebrate and demonstrate their beliefs.

 Visitors from different faith backgrounds are invited into school, to take assemblies and to be involved in special events throughout the year.
+Our children also visit a variety of places of worship.

 Our governors visit the school and conduct pupil interviews to hear the views of the children about their learning and their school.